 This work is less stressful and more elastic than most traditional jobs and is better suited for me, since sometimes I’m ill.
 I currently own a duplex, a house, and plan on buying a third building next year.

 After my health improved, I was allowed to have access to a trust fund, that I was denied while my schizophrenia was not under control.
 Using this money, I began to buy properties for under $30,000 that needed some renovation.
 The first property I bought is completely renovated, and the second one is about halfway complete and should be ready to rent in three months.
 It is impossible to determine if this business adventure will be successful, but it is undoubtedly off to a good start.

-A Job Can Provide Purpose and Meaning to Your Life
+Working with Schizophrenia Provides Purpose and Meaning to Life

 By no means am I implying that everyone with severe mental illness should pursue a real estate business venture.
-I am, however, implying that some people should think about what jobs would be suitable for them given their current situation.
+I am, however, implying that some people should think about what jobs would be suitable for them given their current situation (Finding the Right Work for You: An ADHD Guide).
 For others, work is not currently a viable option, but easily could be in the future.

 Work is an important part of life, and finding suitable employment under the right conditions can help give meaning, purpose and hope to people with Schizophrenia.
 Employers should also place stigma by the wayside, and give people with Schizophrenia a chance to succeed and flourish.
 Some, given proper treatment, can be productive members of society.